START YOUR FREE CONSULTATION

 Under old Nevada law, property owners had a duty to even adult trespassers.
 The new law still requires property owners to take measures to keep children safe.
 But the law removes a property owner’s responsibilities to adults.
 Adult trespassers generally trespass at their own risk, with some exceptions.

 If a child gets hurt because of an attractive nuisance, the property owner may face legal liability to the child, similar to that of premises liability in personal injury cases.
 The child may have physical injuries that require treatment.
-There are damages available to an injured child that may cover the monetary expenses related to the child’s injuries.
+There are damages available to an injured child that may cover the monetary expenses related to the child’s injuries, including medical bills.

 There are also damages available for emotional distress and physical suffering.
 Our experienced attorneys can help you value the case and take the right steps to claim maximum compensation for your personal injury claim under the law.

 Any injury to a child is a tragedy.
 When an injury occurs because of an attractive nuisance on someone else’s property, the property owner may owe the child compensation for their injuries.
 If your child is hurt, they may deserve compensation even if they’re trespassing at the time of the injury.
 We invite you to contact us to discuss your case and how a personal injury lawsuit can help get you the relief you and your child need after this type of accident.